frankischilling/cupidfetch/README.md

 The configuration file for `cupidfetch` is located at `${XDG_CONFIG_HOME or $HOME/.config}/cupidfetch/cupidfetch.ini`.
 This file allows you to customize the displayed information by toggling options on or off.
 An example config is at the `data` directory of this repository.
 It includes some comments that may help you.

+**Storage units**

+The config lets you change what memory unit you prefer to use for storage and memory information.
+The storage unit size is measured in bytes, so if you wanted to use MB, it would be `1000000` bytes but if you wanted to use GB, it would be `1000000000` bytes.

 ## Log File

 If it can't create a log at `.../cupidfetch/log.txt`, it will output to the stderr.
 If you want to ignore it, please do `cupidfetch 2> /dev/null`.